 +44 20 7256 9438

 Bachelor of Music (Hons).
-Three years.
+Four years.
 Validated by the City University, London.
-Specialisation in performance (classical, early instruments, jazz), composition, electronic music.
+Specialisation in performance (classical, early styles, jazz, chamber music), composition, electronic and produced music.
 Studies include aural skills, music history, analysis, band conducting, health and well-being for musicians.
 A program of Alexander technique is available.

-Master of Arts: in Opera Making & Writing, in Music Therapy.
+Master of Arts. • Opera Making & Writing • Music Therapy.
 Master of Music.
-In performance, opera, orchestral conducting, composition, leadership, entrepreneurship, electronic music.
+In performance, opera, repetiteur training, orchestral conducting, composition, leadership, entrepreneurship, electronic music.
 Joint Music Master for New Audiences and Innovative Practice.
 Offered jointly with the Guildhall and conservatories in The Hague, Groningen, Stockholm, Iceland.
 Master of Music (Guildhall Artist).
 In performance, orchestral conducting or composition.
 A program following the MMus.
 Master of Philosophy.
 Doctor of Philosophy.
 In musicology, composition.
 Doctor of Music.

 Artist's Diploma.
 A post-Master's program.
 Post-graduate Diploma.
 In performance, composition.
 Post-graduate Certificate in Performance Teaching.
 Advanced Certificate.
 In performance.